-For the fourth consecutive year, Lake Area Technical Institute has been named to the coveted Military Friendly Schools ® list.
-The 2014 Military Friendly Schools ® list honors the top 20 percent of colleges, universities and technical schools that are doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success on campus.
+For the fifth consecutive year, Lake Area Technical Institute in Watertown has been named to the coveted Military Friendly® Schools list.
+The 2015 Military Friendly ® Schools list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace military students, and to dedicate resources to ensure their success in the classroom and after graduation.

-In addition to its current student veteran services, LATI has implemented new marketing and recruitment strategies within the last year.
-These include enhancing the veterans’ services website information, creating a LATI Boots to Books Facebook page, and adding new part-time veteran support coordinators.
+In addition to its current array of student veteran services, Lake Area Tech has implemented new marketing and recruitment strategies.
+These include enhancing the veterans’ services and benefits website information, maintaining an LATI Boots to Books Facebook page, and maintaining a veteran support coordinator.
 Additional recruiting strategies and marketing campaigns are planned for the coming year.

 For the sixth consecutive year, Lake Area Technical Institute is one of the best colleges in the nation to work for, according to the latest survey by The Chronicle of Higher Education.
 The results, released today in The Chronicle’s seventh-annual report on The Academic Workplace, are based on a survey of more than 43,000 employees at 278 colleges and universities across the country.
 In addition, Lake Area Tech once again earned the distinction of being a 2014 Honor Roll school, a result of its high rankings in the categories surveyed.
 LATI is the only South Dakota college included on the Honor Roll.